 What does total knee replacement surgery involve?

-During surgery the knee joint is exposed through an incision on the side of the knee.
-The joint surfaces of both the femur and tibia are removed en-bloc and the implant is cemented into place using orthopedic cement.
-The success of the canine commercial surgical system relies on the supporting ligamentous structures of the knee joint however the hinged design we have developed means that the supporting ligaments of the knee do not play a role in the success of the surgery.
+During surgery, the knee joint is exposed through an incision on the side of the knee.
+The joint surfaces of both the femur and tibia are removed en-bloc and the implant is cemented into place using orthopaedic cement.
+The success of the canine commercial surgical system relies on the supporting ligamentous structures of the knee joint, however, the hinged design we have developed means that the supporting ligaments of the knee do not play a role in the success of the surgery.